 By the late 1940s it became very apparent that the maze-like, antiquated and crowded Carlton hospital could no longer fulfil the needs of staff, patients or visitors.
 An idea was put forward by the Committee of Management to completely rebuild the hospital on a new site near The Royal Melbourne Hospital and The University of Melbourne, to develop a precinct of education and training.
 Unfortunately, the Second World War and a lack of government funding put dreams of new facilities on hold.

-On 25 February 1963, Elisabeth Murdoch and Henry Bolte led Queen Elizabeth II and Prince Philip on a tour of the new buildings and the hospital was officially opened.
+On 25 February 1963, Dame Elisabeth Murdoch and Sir Henry Bolte led Queen Elizabeth II and Prince Philip on a tour of the new buildings and the hospital was officially opened.

 Funding cuts, and conflicting priorities and opinions meant not everyone got their requests met.
 However overall, staff, patients and visitors viewed the new RCH Parkville hospital as a place of refreshing modernity and innovation.
 This online exhibition highlights the building journey – from construction to the first visitors enjoying the hospital.